China’s Economic Stimulus Package Is Just for Show

 First, the authorities are deeply concerned about the economic downturn and are even more apprehensive because they lack clarity on how severe it may become.

 In the foreseeable future, China’s external economic environment will become increasingly challenging.
-For example, Republican presidential nominee and former U.S. President Donald Trump said that if he were reelected in November, he would consider imposing tariffs on China again, possibly exceeding 60 percent.
+For example, Republican presidential nominee and former U.S. President Donald Trump said that if he is reelected in November, he will consider imposing tariffs on China again, possibly exceeding 60 percent.
 Beijing must consider how to respond if this happens, so it is likely preparing for that possibility by safeguarding some of its financial strength.

 • In 2008, China’s GDP was about 30 trillion yuan ($4.2 trillion), and by 2023, it had grown to 126 trillion yuan ($17.8 trillion), making the CCP’s efforts to rescue its economy much more difficult.